- Other name : Kim Owen / 김오왼

-Consequently, Kim Hyun-Woo has as much followers as detractors when it comes to the different scandals he’s involved into.
+Therefore, Kim Hyun-Woo divides, he has as many supporters as detractors when it comes to all the scandals he is involved in.

-Finally, it’s maybe his stage name which defines him the best.
-As his friend BewhY, religion seems to have a dominant place in the rapper’s life since he did several references to Christianism, like in Hurt, 6th track of Mkit Rain album: Public Enemy “Thanking mighty Jesus you my righteous Leader”, or even the City M/V he dedicates to “all those fans around the world and Jesus”.
-Furthermore, Kim Hyun-Woo’s stage name would even have been taken from the Bible, the Gospel according to Matthieu.
-Owen would mean in Korean offering his other cheek, “if someone slap you on the right cheek, offer him the right one”, about being generous.
-It would be the luminous side, the good one.
-Whereas he gives to Ovadoz several meanings.
-Firstly, overdose because his music would create addiction (a stage name like others, rap or the ego trip world ~~), but also his dark part, the evil one.
+Finally, it was maybe his former stage name which was describing him the best?
+Like his friend BewhY, it seems that religion takes a significant place in his life since he did several references to Christianism, like in Hurt, 6th track from Mkit Rain’s album Public Enemy “Thanking mighty Jesus you my righteous Leader”, or even the MV for City that he dedicated to “all those fans around the world and Jesus”.
+But more than that, Kim Hyun Woo’s stage name would be a direct reference to the Gospel according to Saint Matthew.
+In Korean, Owen would be the fact to give the other cheek, “if someone slaps you on the right cheek, offer him the right one”, it’s about being generous.
+It would be about the bright side, the good one.
+Whereas Ovadoz stood for several meanings.
+Firstly, overdose as in that his music would be like a drug, people would become addicted by listening to his music.
+But Ovadoz would also stand for his dark side, the evil one.

-Owen Ovadoz seems to be aware of his own demons as he said in his songs or even in the interview we talked about before.
-And he assumes that, as he explained during an interview whatever he might say he’s always aware of it and deal with the consequences.
-Nevertheless, he seems ready to change, especially because he is caught up by a material reality.
-Unlike the previous accusations we talked about earlier, it would not be for the money in itself as he said in the eponymous song of his album Changes, but rather to support his relatives, his label (Ed: it’s not our aim to take a side here, it’s only known facts.
-There isn’t judgement).
-In another interview dated from 2017 he already mentioned that he was trying to start meditation, hiking while conversely going out less.
+Owen seems to have a high level of self-consciousness as he can explain in his songs or like in one of the interviews I talked about before.
+And in this same interview, he explained that whatever things he could say he would always take responsibility for his behavior.
+But he also explained that he was ready to change, especially because he was caught up by material reality.
+However, unlike the previous accusations, it wouldn’t be for the money in itself as he explained it in the eponymous track from the album Changes, but rather to be able to support his family, his friends, the label.
+In another interview from 2017, he already talked about that he was trying to start meditation, hiking while conversely going out less.